nightroman/FarNet.Stateless/README.md

 # FarNet.Stateless

-Stateless library interactive helpers, PowerShell module and FarNet library
+Interactive workflows using dotnet-state-machine/stateless, PowerShell module and FarNet library.

 The package provides interactive helpers for [Stateless] state machines.\
 Machines may be created in PowerShell scripts or in imported assemblies.